commandprompt/postgresql-snap/README.md

 # postgresql-snap

 This is a collection of snapcraft recipes for PostgreSQL 9.3, 9.4, 9.5 and 9.6 that can be used to create PostgreSQL snap packages.
+The packages are maintained as a service to the community by Command Prompt, Inc. A PostgreSQL and Linux Professional services company.
+You can find Command Prompt on the web at https://commandprompt.com/ .

+## Get binaries

+If you don't want to build the binaries but instead just want to install the packages, run this command:

+`$ sudo snap install postgresql$version

+Where $version is one of 93,94,95 or 96.

 ## Build